 Where to Stay

-Most visitors to Jamaica stay in Montego Bay, Negril, or Ocho Rios, and often opt for the one the many resorts dotted along Jamaica's coastline.
+Most visitors to Jamaica stay in Montego Bay, Negril, or Ocho Rios, and often opt for one of the many resorts dotted along Jamaica's coastline.
 There are resorts for everyone in Jamaica, ranging from the refined luxury of Montego Bay's Round Hill Hotel & Villas (a celeb hotspot) to the larger and more kid-friendly Beaches Ocho Rios.

 If you venture further afield to Cockpit Country, Falmouth, or Boston, you'll find small, family-run inns as well as plenty of affordable Airbnbs and vacation rentals.

 Jamaica has three international airports: Norman Manley International Airport in Kingston, Sangster International Airport in Montego Bay, and Ian Fleming International Airport in Ocho Rios.
 Sangster International Airport is the largest, having served 4.8 million passengers in 2019.